 Discrimination can be direct or indirect.

 To establish direct discrimination, a direct comparison must be made.
-For example, in the case of disability discrimination the comparison must be between a person who has a disability and another person who does not have a disability; or between two people with different disabilities.
+For example, in the case of disability discrimination, the comparison must be between a person who has a disability and another person who does not have a disability; or between two people with different disabilities.

 Indirect discrimination is when practices or policies do not appear to discriminate against one group more than another but have a discriminatory impact.